Javran/Thinking-dumps/seven-more-languages/ch04-elixir/day-3/do-hard.md

 In our case, we want to persist the whole state of main server into a file.
 The main server state is a `Keyword`, with symbols being keys, object being the other column, this task should be easy.

+However, there is still one concern: it will be inefficient writing to files for each modification made.
+What we could do is to allow changes to take some time before being persisted in disk.
+One naive way is to keep a counter: for each one chance, the counter bumps, and when there are sufficient bumps, the counter is reset and the current state is persisted.
+This approach is only meant to be simple.
+I'm sure there are most sophisticated technique for addressing this problem,
+I don't know at this time though.